srid/nixci/README.md

 >
 > 🚧 Work in Progress

-`nixci` builds all outputs in a flake (via [devour-flake]) which can in turn be used in either CI or locally.
+`nixci` builds all outputs in a flake, or optionally its [sub-flakes](https://github.com/hercules-ci/flake-parts/issues/119), which can in turn be used either in CI or locally.
+It uses [devour-flake].

 <img width="509" alt="image" src="https://github.com/srid/nixci/assets/3998/e0f344d0-af69-4b9a-9972-229140cd7123">